We're trusted

 You’ll need to adhere to food hygiene and safety regulations.
 This will usually include obtaining a food hygiene certificate.
 You might also need a licence from the local authority to run a café.

 Cafes must register for VAT if they meet the VAT registration threshold which applies to their taxable turnover.
 From the point of registration, they must charge customers VAT on all qualifying goods and services sold.
+You can use our VAT calculator to help you work out how much your should be charging your customers.

 Level 2 Food Safety online training is required for anyone who works in a catering, manufacturing, or retail setting where food is prepared, cooked, and handled.